hype8912/hype8912.github.io/engine/engine_codes.md

 ---

 # Engine Codes
 After buying the truck and starting to dig into all the issues I found that the truck no longer had the original 305 engine installed.
 I was a little heart broken because I really wanted the 305 engine since my first C10 had a 305 engine.
-After much digging I learn that the engine is basically a cobbled together frankenstin engine.
+After much digging I learned that the engine is basically a cobbled together frankenstin engine.
 Meaning it's got parts from multiple years.

 ## Engine
 Block code: T0107CKH